ericmusselman/comsol_java_api/README.md

 1. cd to (<project_directory>/src/)

-2. At your command prompt (e.g., PowerShell for Windows, Terminal for Mac), type: \n
+2. At your command prompt (e.g., PowerShell for Windows, Terminal for Mac), type:

 python extract_potentials.py <run_indices>

 Note: depending on your PATH, you may need to type “python3” instead of “python” in the above command.

 Note: potentials written to file are in volts.
 NEURON extracellular mechanisms expect millivolts!